bogdando/packer-atlas-example/README.md

 See the `circle.yml` for details how the glue works.
 It just installs packer 0.8.1 and starts the `packer push`.

+## RabbitMQ cluster OCF packer template

+Builds the Vagrant Box (vbox/libvirt) for Atlas for the clustering features testing.

 ## Acknowledgements

 The Packer template and provision scripts are based on box-cutter/ubuntu-vm.
 Check out the more up to date version at [github.com/boxcutter](https://github.com/boxcutter).

+The Rabbit cluster OCF template and provision scripts in this fork are based on the original repo StefanScherer/packer-atlas-example and on the jakobadam/packer-qemu-templates.